gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 ## Overview

-MQTT is a lightweight publish/subscribe communications protocol that uses TCP/IP (and other secondary transport mechanisms).
+MQTT is a **lightweight publish/subscribe communications protocol** that uses TCP/IP (and other secondary transport mechanisms).
 It is designed for remote sensors to communicate with controlling devices.
 The specification is under a royalty-free licence.
 Interesting features of the protocol include the one-to-many messaging service (publish/subscribe), the Last Will/Testament feature, and the three qualities of service.
 You can read more about it [here](http://www.ibm.com/developerworks/webservices/library/ws-mqtt/index.html).

 {{% img src="mqtt-logo.png" width="500" caption="The MQTT logo.
 Image from https://www.eclipse.org/paho/, acquired 2021-03-30." %}}

+[MQTT-SN (MQTT for Sensor Networks)](#mqtt-sn) is an optimized version of the MQTT protocol designed to be used over non-TCP/IP connections.

 ## History

-MQTT was initially released in a partnership between IBM and Arcom in 1998.
-As of 2021-03, the latest version is v5.0.
+Andy Stanford-Clark (working at IBM) and Arlen Nipper (working for Eurotech) published the first version of the MQTT protocol in 1999.
+It was used to monitor oil pipelines that used the SCADA (Supervisory Control and Data Acquisition) control system[^bib-wikipedia-mqtt], with connections to the internet primarily through expensive satellite connections[^bib-paessler-brief-history-mqtt].

+The MQ in MQTT stood for "Message Queue" in the IBM MQSeries, a family of messaging software products.
+Version 3.1 of the protocol referred to it as MQ Telemetry Transport, and hence the name "MQTT" was born[^bib-wikipedia-mqtt].

+In 2013, IBM submitted MQTT v3.1 to the OASIS specification body[^bib-wikipedia-mqtt].

+On March 7, 2019, MQTT Version 5 was released, and as of 2022-06 is the most recent major version.

 ## MQTT Brokers